KenzieAcademy/backend-katas-functions-loops/README.md

 # Functions and Loops

-This exercise focuses on Python loops and functions.
-The functions start out trivial, and ramp up in difficulty.
+These exercises focuses on Python loops and functions.
+The functions start out trivial and ramp up in difficulty.
 The main goals of these exercises are:

  - Gain familiarity with writing and calling functions that take arguments and return results
  - Decompose a problem into the various parts of a for-loop